Discover the bestselling BillyOh Fraya Log Cabin

 How to heat a summer house without electricity can be a challenge, especially if you’re off-grid.
 But there are ways, yes, and here are a few that work.
 Keep reading.

-Most summerhouses don’t have chimneys, meaning a fireplace is not an option.
-Lighting a fire inside with no chimney, especially in a wooden structure, is an absolute no-no. However, if you can find a fireplace with a chimney pipe included, you could modify the summerhouse roof to create a hole for this.
-It would take some carpentry, and you would need to re-felt the roof around the new chimney.
+However, if you can find a log burner, you could modify the summerhouse roof to create a hole for this.
+It would take some carpentry, and you would need to re-felt the roof around the new chimney and add fireproof shielding around the burner itself.

 Your next best bet is a propane or gas heater.
 It turns liquid propane into gas, then burns it to give off heat.
 This type of heater also comes in a wall design, perfect if you want to save floor space.
-These heaters can emit carbon monoxide, so ensure the heater is rated for indoor use and that your summer house has proper ventilation and a CO detector installed.

 And finally, passive solar heating.
 It sounds technical, but it’s basically about using what you already have.
 For instance, letting more sunlight in through south-facing windows during the day.
-Or, using stone or concrete floors to hold the heat.

 All these give you ways to stay warm without flicking a switch.